The Conway-Sloane calculus for 2-adic lattices: Jordan symbols

-We define a \defn{compartment} of a Jordan decomposition just as we did for fine decompositions: a set of type $\I$ constituents, whose scales form a sequence of consecutive powers of 2, which is maximal with these properties.
+We define a \defn{compartment} of a Jordan decomposition just as we did for fine decompositions: a set of type $\I$ constituents, whose scales form a sequence of consecutive powers of~$2$, and which is maximal with these properties.
 The example above has three compartments: $2^{-2}_6 4^3_{-3}$, $16^1_1$ and $128^{1}_1\, 256^{1}_{-1}$.
-The \defn{oddity} of a compartment means the sum of its subscripts (mod~$8$ as always). {\bf Caution:} this depends on the Jordan decomposition, and is not an isometry invariant of the underlying lattice.
-See lemma~\ref{lem-sign-walking-for-2-adic-symbols}\eqref{item-sign-walking-in-a-compartment} for an example of this.
+The \defn{oddity} of a compartment means the oddity of the direct sum of its Jordan constituents.
+By the definition of the symbols, the compartment oddity is the sum (mod~$8$) of the subscripts of those constituents. {\bf Caution:} {\it the oddity of a compartment depends on the Jordan decomposition, and is not an isometry invariant of the underlying lattice}.
+See Lemma~\ref{lem-sign-walking-for-2-adic-symbols} for how it can change.
 Despite this non-invariance, the oddity of a compartment is useful:

 \begin{lemma}[Oddity fusion] Consider a lattice, a Jordan symbol $J$ for it, and the Jordan symbol $J'$ got by reassigning all the subscripts in a compartment, in such a way that that all resulting terms are legal and the compartment's oddity remains unchanged.
 Then $J,J'$ represent isometric lattices. \end{lemma}